When the beat drops we nod our heads automatically

 Hoping the movement of motion will shape memories into our minds of how it used to be

 Bring the Beat Back is the working title of a book I am currently writing.
-My name is Laurent Fintoni, I currently reside in London and I’m a writer, music journalist and hip hop enthusiast among other things.
+My name is Laurent Fintoni, I currently reside in between Brussels and NYC and I’m a writer, music journalist and hip hop enthusiast among other things.

 What the hell is this?
 I only came here for the beats

 Glad you asked.
 This website has two primary purposes:

 PS: If you’re still only after the beats than just check the mix.

 Can a sound without words say anything?
 Can it create change or even a revolution??
 The lanmind has been deployed.

 Mad Mike, 1999